 So the big question that a young investor, starting out for the first time, is asking is…what should I really be looking for in my investments?
 Should I be handpicking shares or funds that I can buy, hold and sell up in a few years time?
 Or do I count on certain steady dividend-paying investments to give me an income that will surpass what I will earn in my bank account?

-Unsurprisingly, investors of all ages tend to plump for option B once they see the lie of the land.
-Because it is so hard to pick the shares or funds that will do well – after all, past performance ain’t no guide to the future – investors understandably gravitate towards an income-generating portfolio of certain defensive shares that will help them top up their income.
+Unsurprisingly, many investors of all ages tend to plump for option B once they see the lie of the land.
+Because it is so hard to pick the shares or funds that will do well – after all, past performance ain’t no guide to the future – some understandably gravitate towards an income-generating portfolio of certain defensive shares that will help them top up their income.
 One fund manager recently told me that his investors actually rely on dividend-paying funds and shares to pay the leccy bills!

-But that doesn’t mean income-generating funds and stocks are less impervious to the ups and downs of the market – far from it, actually.
-So while that we should take what economists say with a pinch of salt, investors can’t abdicate all responsibility for their portfolios.
+But that doesn’t mean income-generating funds and stocks are impervious to the ups and downs of the market – far from it, actually.
+So while that we should take what economists say with a pinch of salt, investors can’t outsource all responsibility for their portfolios.
 Even if they choose fund managers, they still have an obligation to understand what the global background MIGHT mean for the key asset classes we all invest in through our portfolios; stocks, bonds and property.